inboundnow/retired-leads/readme.txt

 * Major code refactoring for improved developer experience.
 * Added: Button to clear all cta stats at once
 * Fix: Open cta links in new window
-* Fix: Open cta links in new window

 = 2.0.9 =